danforthcenter/plantcv-geospatial/docs/napari_field_grid.md

 Does not return anything, but adds shapes layers to the Napari viewer object that contain first the grid lines and then the polygons created by the line intersections.

 - **Parameters:**
     - viewer - Napari viewer object.
-The input viewer to `napari_grid` must have a shapes layer wher the user has added a  polygon that outlines the field on which to draw the grid.
+The input viewer to `napari_grid` must have a shapes layer where the user has added a  polygon that outlines the field on which to draw the grid.
     - numdivs - A list of length two in the form [number of divisions across axis 1, number of divisions across axis 2].
 The order of the axes is dependent on the order in which the corners are clicked during generation of the whole-field polygon.
 See example below for more information.
     - layername - String.
 Name given to the shapes layer of the Napari viewer in which the whole-field polygon is defined.